-I have blogged about the probability of PRP being an effective modality for hair loss though its wider indications in cosmetic dermatology is less convincing.
+I have blogged about the probability of PRP being an effective modality for hair loss through its wider indications in cosmetic dermatology are less convincing.
 A new study has demonstrated that PRP may be useful in Alopecia Areata as well.
-The study published in BJD compares PRP to intralesional Triamcinolone and placebo and demonstrates superiority of PRP.
-Though it is pilot study with less power, the Ki-67 an excellent marker to determine the growth fraction of a given cell population was included as a secondary outcome measure.
+The study published in BJD compares PRP to intralesional Triamcinolone and placebo and demonstrates the superiority of PRP.
+Though it is a pilot study with less power, the Ki-67 an excellent marker to determine the growth fraction of a given cell population was included as a secondary outcome measure.

-Objective assessment of alopecia and its response to treatment is very difficult and is not often sensitive enough.
-Changes in hair mass is influenced by both the density and diameter of hair.
-A new device called HairCheck can measure and represent hair caliber and hair density together in a single number.
+References: Objective assessment of alopecia and its response to treatment is very difficult and is not often sensitive enough.
+Changes in hair mass are influenced by both the density and diameter of the hair.
+A new device called HairCheck can measure and represent hair calibre and hair density together in a single number.
 Here is a study that demonstrates the use of HairCheck.
 The authors have named this method cross-section trichometry (CST) a less attractive name than the device itself!

 1. Trink, A. “A randomized, double-blind, placebo and active-controlled, half …” 2013. <http://www.ncbi.nlm.nih.gov/pubmed/23607773>